n1ssan/NitroGen2.0/README.md

 **Also note python3 is required to use this.**

-First in your terminal run `git clone https://github.com/7ua/Moon/`

-Then run `cd Moon`

-Then run, ` cd versions`

-lastly run, `python3 new.py`
+RUN: `git clone https://github.com/7ua/Moon && cd Moon && cd versions && python3 new.py`

 **MUST CHECK CONFIG.PY**